A viral photo showed former NBA star Delonte West homeless. Mark Cuban found him and picked him up.

 The January video sparked another outcry from former coaches and players who vowed to support him.
 Phil Martelli, West’s college coach at Saint Joseph’s, described the incident as “so very painful.”

-“All we can do is pray for him and his family and hope that he seeks the proper help,” Jameer Nelson, his teammate at Saint Joseph’s, tweeted in January.
+“All we can do is pray for Him and his family and hope that he seeks the proper help,” Jameer Nelson, his teammate at Saint Joseph’s, tweeted in January.
 “Mental illness is something a lot of people deal with and don’t even know it, until sometimes it’s too late.”

 In a league that has stressed the importance of mental health, West’s story has been held up as a cautionary tale.
 Stars like Kevin Love, DeMar DeRozan and Paul George have spoken out in recent years about their own struggles with the everyday pressures of the NBA.
 Before the start of this season, the league adopted new rules requiring every team to have at least one mental health professional on staff, CNBC reported.